Eclipse-SDV-Hackathon-Accenture/minos_hack_the_car/readme.md

 ### How to run
 * for offline mode, you need to prepare recorded data file, start eCAL player and play the data
-* for on line mode, connect your PC to device to get real time data
+* for online mode, connect your PC to device to get real time data
-* start eCAL mornitor, topic names and message types are presented
+* start eCAL monitor, topic names and message types are presented
 * start Foxglove and ecal-foxglove-bridge
 ```shell
 python ecal_foxglove_bridge